nicm42/100-days-of-code-v2/log 1.md

 **Day 80: 5th October 2020**
 The Red Dwarf XII animation was fine, so I've declared it done.
 I started on a StyleStage layout.
 I had an idea for a rainbow layout, so I've been having fun adding rainbow colours all over the place.
 Not yet worrying about whether it's readable or laid out well.
 But I have learnt more about nth-child and grids.

+**Day 81: 11th October 2020**
+Did some more of the rainbow layout.
+I don't really have a plan, I just keep adding rainbows to things and seeing how it looks!
+It's fun, though.